 He also ran deep in two NL events that summer and bubbled the €2,680 NL Six-Max at WSOP Europe.
 Not too bad for someone that "can only win at Texas Hold'em."

+He also played a made-for-tv rematch versus Johnny Chan.
 The next year Hellmuth would finally break through and win his first non-Hold'em bracelet - in Razz.

 Phil Shaves Head, Buys Back His Own Hair